 Mobile compatibility is so important that it is literally the first thing Google looks for when ranking pages for search results.
 If you don’t have a mobile site, you will see your pages rank lower than your competitors.

-If your eCommerce site is not optimized for the mobile user, that should be something you start correcting immediately.
+If your ecommerce site is not optimized for the mobile user, that should be something you start correcting immediately.
 The talented developers and designers at M&R can help ensure your site is ready for mobile users.

 Provide Comprehensive Pricing